touist/touistplan/README.md

-# Constraints grammar in PDDL to TWIST tool using Ocaml
+# Constraints grammar in PDDL to TOUIST tool using Ocaml

 ## Overview